openbroadcaster/observer/index.md

 ☼ Non-Free Proprietary - Licence Required

-The System Administrator may choose to restrict uploads to a subset of the compatible formats.
+The System Administrator may choose to restrict uploads to a subset of thepatible formats.

 ![Supported Media](/observer/img/media-supported.png ){: .screenshot}